uriborrajo/HETGEN1000/README.md

 ```

 ### 2. IQ-TREE INSTALLATION
-IQ-TREE is a computer program used to infer phylogenetic trees by maximum likelihood.
-This program contains a fast and effective scholastic algorithm, which can be compared to other phylogenetic inference programs, such as RAxML and PhyML, with similar computational time (Nguyen et al., 2015).
+An inference of phylogenetic trees by the maximum likelihood method is one of the programs that IQ-TREE is often used for.
+The program offers an accurate and time efficient scholastic algorithm, the same accuracy and time effectiveness are shared with other phylogenetic inference programs, e.g., such as RAxML and PhyML (Nguyen et al., 2015).

 To install IQ-TREE we will use the conda command, as it allows us to download this software program with a simple command:
 ```